judith-tonhauser/projection-NAI-variability/README.md

 The directory `paper` contains the files used to generate the paper.

 The directory `results` contains the (anonymized) data from all four experiments as well as the R scripts used for analysis and visualization.
+Note: what is referred to as a "trigger" in these files corresponds to what is referred to by "target expression" in the paper (see footnote 1 in the paper).